danielalaez/MARSlab-NCKU-docs/docs/VICONTrackerRealTimeMatlab.md

 3. Under the camera system, show advanced features.
 Navigate till UDP.
 Make sure that the UDP server is enabled (checkbox), the IP address (typically *localhost*), and the port match those set in the Simulink UDP receive block.
 4. Load the Simulink udp_tracker.slx file.
 There should be a scope connected to visualize positions in real-time.
 Open that scope and press play to watch it in action.
 You can modify the simulation time to increase or decrease it.

+Please note that if the selected object is currently not in sight by any of the cameras, there will be no output!.

 ![matlabudpblocks](https://github.com/danielalaez/MARSlab-NCKU-docs/blob/main/docs/img/matlab-udp-blocks.png?raw=true)

 ## Connect the Arduino interface with the NX10 radio transmitter